JakeStanger/ironbar/docs/Configuration guide.md

 Each of the map's keys should be an output name.
 If you want the screen to have multiple bars, use an array of bar config objects.
 If you want the screen to have a single bar, use an object.

+Output names can be supplied in two formats:

+- Connector names (`DP-1`, `HDMI-2`)
+- Descriptions (`ASUSTek COMPUTER INC PA278QV M4LMQS060475`).
+  A `starts_with` is applied allowing you to omit part of the description if convenient.

 To find your output names, run `wayland-info | grep wl_output -A1`.